GoogleCloudPlatform/gcsfuse/docs/semantics.md

 **Pubsub notifications on file creation**

 [Pubsub notifications](https://cloud.google.com/storage/docs/reporting-changes) may be enabled on a Cloud Storage bucket to help track changes to Cloud Storage objects.
-Due of the semantics that Cloud Storage FUSE uses to create files, 3 different events are generated, per file created:
+Due to the semantics that Cloud Storage FUSE uses to create files, 3 different events are generated, per file created:

 - One OBJECT_FINALIZE event: a zero sized object has been created.
 - One OBJECT_DELETE event: the first generation of the object has been deleted.